zeittresor/timedviewer/README.md

   -h, --help         show this help message and exit

-  -gui               Start the tool in GUI Mode with additional options
+  -nogui             Start the tool without GUI Mode with additional options

   -noprotocol        Ignore the protocol file and display all images.